hackgvl/trolley-tracker-api-dot-net/README.md

 ###Setting up a new development environment or on a new server where the old user database was lost.

- 1. The application checks for the existance of the database during a log in attempt, and if not found in the **app_data** web folder, it will automatically be created and seeded with the 3 roles: Administrators, RouteManagers, and Vehicles.
+ The application checks for the existance of the database during a log in attempt, and if not found in the **app_data** web folder, it will automatically be created and seeded with the 3 roles: Administrators, RouteManagers, and Vehicles.

+ 1.Run the SQL Script schema and data dump to create the route data on SQL Server.
  * Bring up the web site in a browser.
 It should show that it is not logged in.
  * Click on the Log In Link
  * Enter your Email and a password and click **Log in**.
 The log in attempt will fail, but that action will create and seed a new database.